Wssfilho/ProjetosMenores/Organização e Recuperação da Info/wilson_adrielle_ori24/README.md

-## Getting Started
-## How to use this code:
+# How to use this code:

-# you can need of the application extension in vscode with name: SQLite
+## you can need of the application extension in vscode with name: SQLite
-# and you need one file with .db extension to have one database with data;
+## and you need one file with .db extension to have one database with data;
 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure